iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 # ..and so on..
 ```

-I do not have a perfect solution for this, just workaround options
+I do not have a perfect solution for this, just workaround options as below:

 #### 3.3.1 Private data store pattern

-If your resource is consumed privately from a limited number of clients, like in [private data store pattern](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/data-considerations), the easiest solution could be to use the good old hosts file, like in option 0.
+If your resource is consumed privately from a limited number of clients, like in [private data store pattern](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/data-considerations), the easiest solution could be to use the good old hosts file, like in approach (0).

 #### 3.3.2 Multiple private DNS Zones for the same namespace